How can I help?

 The United Way, as well as the BB2C Makerspace, are collecting contact information of folks who would be willing to help with supplemental PPE production using their own sewing machines and/or 3D printers.
 If you would like to be included on a list of volunteers who can help with this effort, let us know and we’ll put you in contact.

 Many national technology-based nonprofits have virtual volutneering opportunities available.
-The organization Fast Forward has several links to current opportunities here https://www.ffwd.org/volunteer/
+The organization Fast Forward has several links to current opportunities: https://www.ffwd.org/volunteer/

 Keep Civically Engaged!

-United States Census: The Census is required to be done every 10 years and will go on as planned despite the virus.
+Census 2020: It's not too late to participate in the Census!
+The Census is required to be done every 10 years and will go on as planned despite the virus.
 Further, the Census is modifying operations to ensure health and safety, but they fully plan to complete on schedule, by July 31, 2020.
 An important note the majority of Marietta College students will be as part of Group Quarters living and counted as such; it is very important that students be counted in their residence hall address.
-There are three options for being counted: eResponse, paper listings, or the drop-off/pick-up method.
-At this point, the eResponse option is likely the best option.
+But, if you are a COMMUTER, you will fill out your own census information or be counted at your home address with your parents - one census form per household.
 Below are some resources/example on another school's awareness-raising:

 Contact Your Legislators: To share your feedback about priorities and needs.
+One important and current topic is how your state (and locality) is responding to COVID-19: disagree with the response?
+Reach out.
 Find your legislator: https://www.usa.gov/elected-officials .
 Contact the Office of Civic Engagement for templates, ideas, and help in knowing how to effectively reach out to your representatives.

 Mid-Ohio Valley Representatives: